slatedocs/slate/source/includes/markdown/_07-auth.md

 to allow users to log into your services using their Asana account, the OpenID Connect protocol is an ideal way to authenticate an Asana user.
 To obtain an ID token, you must request the `openid` scope during the authentication flow.

-It is also possible to obtain an ID token alongside the normal access token in the implicit flow by using the (space-delimited) `token id_token` response type, or alongside an authorization code in the authorization code grant flow by using the (again space-delimited) `code id_token` response type.
+It is also possible to obtain an ID token alongside an authorization code in the authorization code grant flow by using the (space-delimited) `code id_token` response type.
 If you do, the redirect parameters will include the ID token in addition to everything you would normally receive.

 To access additional information about the user in a standardized format, we also expose a